 The Social Security Administration (SSA) notes that you cannot make more than a certain amount of money to qualify for benefits.
-For example, in 2021, you cannot make more than $1,310 a month and still qualify for the program.
-Your eligibility for Social Security Disability benefits also depends on other factors, including your age, work history, and countable assets.
+For example, in 2022, you cannot make more than $1,350 a month gross and still qualify for the program.
+Your eligibility for Social Security Disability benefits also depends on other factors, including your age and work history.

 What if I’m Self-Employed?
 Can I Still Receive Disability Benefits?

 For those who earn income through self-employment, the rules become more complicated.
 This could apply to anyone who generates income through:

 If you want to apply for Disability benefits as a self-employed individual, you still cannot make more than the SSA’s income limits.
 Social Security may also look at how much time you spend doing your job even if your income is below the limit.
 So, proving your income when applying for benefits can quickly get confusing.